f5devcentral/f5-101-lab-kubernetes/docs/labs-setup/labs-setup.rst

 	* 2 nodes

-Here is the setup we will leverage to either create a new environment or to connect to an existing environment (F5 UDF)
+Here is the setup we will leverage to either create a new environment or to connect to an existing environment (F5 UDF - Blueprint called *[Kubernetes] how to setup ASP and CC* )

 In the existing environment, here is the setup you'll get: